venkatagiri/Proxium/README.md

 ##A one-click Proxy for Chrome

 Proxium allows you to configure a different proxy for individual websites.
-So, you can configure a US proxy for Pandora & Hulu, a UK proxy for BBC iPlayer and so on.
+So, you can configure a US proxy for Pandora & Hulu, a UK proxy for BBC iPlayer, and so on.

 ###Instructions